nverma071/phppractice/README.md

 # phppractice
-used while learning php from basic
+used while learning php from basic <br/>
+and github practice file